-- Expect to receive them within four weeks.
-Please make sure your mailing address is correct and up to date
+- Paper species licences will be mailed directly to you.
+Expect to receive them within four weeks.
+Please make sure your mailing address is correct and up to date.

 Anglers only need a paper copy of their licence if they are fishing for a species where a retention record is required.
 Otherwise an unmodified electronic copy on your digital device (i.e. a photo on your phone, tablet, computer, etc.) is acceptable.